-Canada's international agreements with the U.S. most relevant to copyright obligations include TRIPS and the North American Free Trade Agreement (NAFTA).54 Canada recently made further commitments regarding copyright in the USMCA, as discussed above, although that agreement has not yet entered into force.
-In accordance with U.S. law, the President should ensure Canada has fully met its USMCA commitments before the agreement enters into force with respect to Canada.
-55 As noted above, some aspects of Canada's current copyright regime may raise significant issues of compliance with these agreements (for example, whether Canada's copyright exceptions, as applied, comply with the well-established "three-step test"), 56 and with Canada's commitments under the USMCA.
-55See 19 USC § 4205(a)(1)(G).
-56See TRIPS Article 13.
+Canada's international agreements with the U.S. most relevant to copyright obligations include TRIPS and the USMCA.
+As noted above, some aspects of Canada's current copyright regime may raise significant issues of compliance with these agreements (for example, whether Canada's copyright exceptions, as applied, comply with the well-established "three-step test"), and Canada's market access restrictions raise issues regarding its commitments under the USMCA.

-54IIPA commends Canada's accession to the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WPPT), which were enabled by bringing the CMA into force.
+&lt;sup>55IIPA commends Canada's accession to the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT)), which were enabled by bringing the CMA into force.
+See TRIPS Article 13 and USMCA Article 20.64.